Dubai: Expat's Dh29 food order turns into Dh9,872 nightmare after phishing scam

 After receiving her bank statement on August 14, she registered the case with Dubai Police.
 Two days later, however, the bank notified her that the case had been closed because she had provided the OTP, making her liable for the charges.

 Similar incidents have been reported in the past.
 Last year, Khaleej Times reported how Rahul Khillare, a Dubai resident, was tempted by an enticing deal of Dh14 for a combo meal.
-After clicking the link and entering his credit card details, he was shocked to find that Dh14,000 had been charged instead.
+After clicking the link and entering his credit card details, he was shocked to find that he was charged Dh14,000 instead.

 Similarly, another Dubai resident, Frank (name changed), ordered from what he believed to be a popular fast food chain’s authentic website.
 Expecting to pay only Dh37, he was instead charged Dh4,848, with no food delivered to his flat.